gopher-fleece/gleece-docs/src/pages/gleece-article.md

 ### Tooling

-With this vision in mind and drawing massive inspiration from the [TSOA](https://tsoa-community.github.io/docs/) TypeScript project, we've created the [Gleece](https://github.com/gopher-fleece/gleece) project for Golang.
+With this vision in mind and drawing inspiration from the [TSOA](https://tsoa-community.github.io/docs/) project in TypeScript, we developed [Gleece](https://github.com/gopher-fleece/gleece) for Golang.

-Gleece analyzes controllers and their associated functions and structs to generate both:
+Gleece analyzes controllers and their associated functions and structs to generate:

-1. An *OpenAPI* specification `v3.0.0`/`v3.1.0` that will be used by all API consumers
+1. An *OpenAPI* specification (`v3.0.0`/`v3.1.0`) that will be used by all API consumers

 2. A fully featured set of routes, to be used with a router of choice (e.g., `gin` or `echo`).
-   Route generation employs a standard Handlebars templating engine.
+   Route generation employs a standard Handlebars template engine.

-This optimizes the developer's day-to-day experience by abstracting away most complexity while the generative approach provides maintainers with simple yet powerful ways to extend or replace templates for deep customization of custom behaviors without sacrificing ease of use or higher level configurations such as middleware injection sites (e.g., `beforeOperation`)
+This optimizes the developer's day-to-day experience by abstracting away most complexity while the generative approach provides maintainers with simple yet powerful ways to extend or replace templates for deep customization of custom behaviors without sacrificing ease of use or higher-level configurations such as middleware injection sites (e.g., `beforeOperation`)

-The final generated code is designed to behave like human-written code; Fast, readable, easily debuggable, and bypassable, when necessary.
+The final generated code is designed to behave like human-written code; Fast, readable, easily debuggable, and bypassable when necessary.

 ### What Should The Developer's Experience Look Like?

-The developer experience should looks like this, simply create struct, declare function and Go.
+The developer experience should look similarly to this — simply create a struct, declare a function, and Go.

 ```go
 // @Description Example object